 The photographs displayed on the front cover of this handbook and above are the winning entries from the PhD fieldwork photography competition.
 During Easter Term POLIS run a Photography Competition to showcase the best images our PhD students have taken whilst out on their fieldwork.

-Winners for the 2022-23 prize were:
+Winners in the 2023-24 competition were: